NVIDIA/framework-reproducibility/doc/d9m/tensorflow.md

 ## Best-Effort Determinism

-The most recent release of this package (version 0.4.0) includes an `enable_determinism` function that can be applied to any version of TensorFlow to obtain the latest and best solutions, including any new patches (including for earlier versions of TensorFlow).
+Version 0.4.0 (and later versions) of this package include a function (`fwr13y.d9m.tensorflow.enable_determinism`) that can be applied to any version of TensorFlow to obtain the latest and best solutions, including any new patches (including for earlier versions of TensorFlow).

 It may be instructive to view
 [the code](../../fwr13y/d9m/tensorflow/enable_determinism.py) of this relatively